Zero0one1/cs5231_project_trace/README.md

-# cs5231_project
+# Trace-based Fault Localisation
- Use execution traces to analyse the buffer overflow vulnerability.
+ NUS CS5231 (System Security) term project for AY2022/2023 Semester 1 Use improvements of execution traces from libpeekaboo to analyse the buffer overflow vulnerability.

 ## Tasks